New accusations against Pope Francis and his protégé, Bishop Gustavo Zanchetta have appeared in Argentina.

 Picture: Gustavo Zanchetta, #newsBxkyqcdedm

-en.news and 1 other users link to it.
+en.news and one other user link to it